gauravsaxena1997/mantra-wayfinding/README.md

 -   **3-Stage Generation Pipeline**: A robust process that separates creative direction (spec generation) from asset creation (image generation and composition) for superior results.
 -   **Strict Quality Control**: The entire system is governed by a set of non-negotiable `strict_guidelines` and a curated `Placement Modes Enum` to ensure all outputs are brand-safe, aesthetically consistent, and highly legible.
 -   **Hyper-Realistic Text Integration**: The final composition step focuses on physical simulation, making the quote appear naturally part of the scene (e.g., carved, painted, projected) rather than a simple text overlay.
+-   **Persistent Anti-Repetition**: The application uses `localStorage` to remember all generated quotes and the last 10 authors, ensuring that users receive fresh, unique content across sessions and preventing sequential duplicates.
 -   **User-Configurable Controls**: The UI provides options to customize the watermark text and placement, which are strictly enforced on the final image.

 ---